dkfans/keeperfx/docs/keeperfx_readme.txt

  Madkill
  Synesthesia

-Part of the code closed into DLL is copyrighted by Bullfrog Productions.
+Part of the code closed into DLL and some data files are copyrighted by Bullfrog Productions.